inte-R-action/visuo_tactile/README.md

 # visuoTactile
-Recognition of letters using vision and touch with the TacTip fingertip sensor
+Integration of vision and touch sensing modalities for robot perception to perform tasks such as exploration, interaction , recognition and manipulation of objects in the surrounding environment.